-Going on in Las Vegas, Nevada even as we speak is the Pack Expo 2013 (http://packexpo.com/).
-This is an amazing show expecting 1,000’s of visitors from around the world with over 1700 manufacturers showcasing their latest innovations for Food Processing and Food Packaging Equipment and most intriguing bells and whistles.
-See Roberts Technology Group website for the latest events and announcements.
+Even as we speak, the Pack Expo 2013 (http://packexpo.com/) is going on in Las Vegas, Nevada.
+This amazing show is expected to attract thousands of visitors from around the world.
+Over 1700 manufacturers will showcase their latest innovations in Food Processing and Packaging Equipment and the most intriguing bells and whistles.
+See the Roberts Technology Group website for the latest events and announcements.

-What is amazing about the technical and sometimes way over the top presentation, is the integration of easy cleaning and complete understanding (well kind of complete) of the newly required documentation of each company in the food processing and food safety process.
-The Food Safety Modernization Act from 2011 and compliance was expected by January 2013, requires that any owner, operator or agent comply with a lengthy list of compliance issues, the breach of any of which could shut the doors on what would otherwise be a thriving operation.
+What is amazing about the technical and sometimes way over-the-top presentation is the integration of easy cleaning and complete understanding (well, complete) of the newly required documentation of each company in the food processing and food safety process.
+The Food Safety Modernization Act from 2011, and compliance was expected by January 2013, requires that any owner, operator, or agent comply with a lengthy list of compliance issues, the breach of any of which could shut the doors on what would otherwise be a thriving operation.

 The owner, operator, or agent in charge of a facility shall maintain, for not less than 2 years, records documenting the monitoring of the preventive controls implemented under subsection (c), instances of nonconformance material to food safety, the results of testing and other appropriate means of verification under subsection (f)(4), instances when corrective actions were implemented, and the efficacy of preventive controls and corrective actions.